 As you can see, Tennessee’s no-fault divorce system is specifically designed to avoid litigation and promote amicable resolution of the issues while still providing ultimate court supervision to promote fair treatment of both parties and the best interests of the children of the marriage.
 The key to taking full advantage of this process is a thorough and comprehensive marital dissolution agreement and permanent parenting plan.

-As Nashville divorce attorneys with more than 30 years of combined experience, we at Miller Upshaw Family Law, PLLC know what issues spouses need to resolve and what judges look for when reviewing the marital dissolution agreement and permanent parenting plan.
+As Nashville divorce attorneys with more than 40 years of cumulative experience, we at Miller Upshaw Family Law, PLLC know what issues spouses need to resolve and what judges look for when reviewing the marital dissolution agreement and permanent parenting plan.
 Miller Upshaw Family Law, PLLC is exceptionally well-qualified to help cooperative divorcing spouses take full advantage of Tennessee’s no-fault divorce process and move on with their lives as quickly and easily as possible.

 Call us to learn how we can help you move on

 We at Miller Upshaw Family Law, PLLC have helped countless couples throughout the Nashville area obtain no-fault divorces without resorting to litigation.
 On Woodland Street in historic Edgefield, our Nashville office is within sight of the courthouse and offers free parking.
 Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced attorney.